 - Get books that come with picture projections to put on the wall or ceiling.

 By creating an atmosphere of enthusiasm around reading bedtime stories, your children will grow up with a love for books and find joy in them.
-Not to mention, you will create lasting memories.
+Also, you will create lasting memories.

 How to Build Your Own Library of Books

-There are some easy fun ways to start your own library at home:
+There are some easy fun ways to start your own library:

 - For new parents, add books to your baby registry